About the Student Press Law Center

 Phone: (202) 785-5450

-Support student press rights
+Support student press freedom

-To make a secure online contribution using a credit card, use please click here.
+To make a secure online contribution using a credit card, please click here.
 Your donation is tax-deductible to the fullest extent allowed by law.
-The SPLC is a nonprofit, non-partisan 501(c)(3) organization based in Washington, D.C.
+SPLC is a nonprofit, non-partisan 501(c)(3) organization based in Washington, D.C.

 We also offer memberships for high school and college news organizations and state/regional journalism groups.